CommandDash/commanddash/vscode/README.md

 <img src="/assets/docs/poster.jpg"></a>

 -----------------
 CommandDash is a command-based coding assistant.
-It has built in agents that not only help you write code, but also auto run and debug it - performing various Flutter development tasks for you.
+It provides built in agents that that can automate various Flutter development tasks for you.

 ##### ✨ Powered by Gemini
 ##### 🤝 Dart Analyzer Inside